Modelling resource contention in multi-robot task allocation problems with uncertain timing: Framework

 \begin{corollary} The $n$-th most likely order of arrival can be found by swapping at most $n-1$ pairs of neighbouring robots when starting with the most likely order. \end{corollary}

 \begin{corollary} The $(n+1)$-th most likely order of arrival can be found by swapping one pair of neighbouring robots in one of the $n$ most likely orders. \end{corollary}

-Together, Corollaries \ref{c:1} and \ref{c:2} enable the application of a similar approach to Murty's ranking algorithm.
-Algorithm \ref{a:nth_most_likely} details an approach which finds the set of most likely orders of arrival up to a threshold on the sum of their probabilities.
-The algorithm first finds the most likely order of arrival on Line \ref{l:most_likely}.
-It then finds the $i$-th most likely order on Line \ref{l:ith_most_likely} by searching the neighbours of all orders up to the $(i-1)$-th most likely order, disregarding orders that have already been considered.
-This is necessary as an order can be reached in many ways from different parent nodes.
-When the sum of the probabilities of the orders considered is greater than the threshold, the algorithm returns the list of orders.
+Together, Corollaries \ref{c:1} and \ref{c:2} enable the application of an approach similar to Murty's ranking algorithm, detailed in Algorithm \ref{a:nth_most_likely}.
+The algorithm takes as input the list of arrival time distributions and a probability threshold, and returns a list of orders of arrival that has a sum probability greater than the input threshold.
+It first finds the most likely order of arrival on Line \ref{l:most_likely}.
+While the sum probability is less than the threshold (Line \ref{l:threshold}), neighbouring orders of the most likely orders of arrival found up to that point are considered.
+The $i$-th most likely order is then found on Line \ref{l:ith_most_likely}.
 While this approach is only guaranteed to search through the orders of arrival in the order of their likelihood for cases where the distributions describing the arrival times have equal standard deviations, it can be applied to cases where the standard deviations are not equal with the loss of this guarantee.